Mkhitaryan vows to bring consistency to Manchester United

 "I have worked very hard and will continue to make sure there is no limit.
 I have worked hard to get a place and I know that to get picked every game you have to work hard in training so the manager can trust you to play.
 I have started very well and will do my best to carry on."

-United started Group A with a 3-0 home win over Basel and have a good record in Russia, where they have yet to lose a European match and where they lifted the Champions League trophy in 2008 after a win over Chelsea in the final in Moscow.
+United started Group A with a 3-0 home win over Basel and have a good record in Russia, where they have yet to lose a European match.
+Its is also where they lifted the Champions League trophy in 2008 after a win over Chelsea in the final in Moscow.

 Mkhitaryan says United's aim is to go all the way this season but warned against underestimating Viktor Goncharenko's side.